Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

-Figure \ref{MoS2}(a) shows transmission spectra through an hBN-encapsulated MoS$_2$ monolayer at 0, 25, 50, and 75~T. At zero field, the spectra show the strong absorption resonance of the ground ($1s$) state of the neutral ``A'' exciton at 1.939~eV, as well as a broader and weaker absorption $\sim$150~meV higher in energy that is associated with ground state of the neutral ``B'' exciton, in line with previous studies and the known spin-orbit splitting of the valence bands at the $K/K'$ points of the MoS$_2$ Brillouin zone \cite{Kormanyos}.
-More importantly, just above the ``B'' exciton an additional narrow absorption feature appears at 2.109~eV, or $\sim$170 meV above the A:$1s$ state.
-This new peak was observed recently at zero magnetic field by Robert \textit{et al.} in reflectivity spectra of hBN-encapsulated MoS$_2$ monolayers \cite{Robert_PRM}, where it was tentatively ascribed to the excited A:$2s$ state based on its energy and on its polarization properties in PL excitation measurements.
+Figure \ref{MoS2}(a) shows transmission spectra through an hBN-encapsulated MoS$_2$ monolayer at 0, 25, 50, and 75~T. At zero field, the spectra show the strong and narrow (width $\approx$10~meV) absorption resonance of the ground ($1s$) state of the neutral A exciton at 1.939~eV, as well as a broader and weaker absorption $\sim$150~meV higher in energy that is associated with ground state of the neutral B exciton, in line with previous studies and the known spin-orbit splitting of the valence bands at the $K/K'$ points of the MoS$_2$ Brillouin zone \cite{Kormanyos}.
+More importantly, just above the B exciton an additional narrow absorption feature appears at 2.109~eV, or $\sim$170 meV above the A:$1s$ state.
+This new peak was observed recently at zero magnetic field by Robert \textit{et al.} in reflectivity spectra \cite{Robert_PRM}, where it was tentatively ascribed to the excited A:$2s$ state based on its energy and polarization properties.
 As shown immediately below, using high-magnetic field spectroscopy we confirm the identity of this $2s$ exciton, and also reveal additional highly excited $ns$ exciton Rydberg states in monolayer MoS$_2$ that can be used to determine several important material parameters, including the exciton mass $m_r$ and dielectric screening length $r_0$.

 With increasing magnetic field, all the exciton resonances split and shift as shown in Fig. \ref{MoS2}(a), and additional absorption features appear at even higher energies as $|B| \rightarrow 91$~T. Again, these field-dependent trends can be identified on the intensity map shown in Fig. \ref{MoS2}(b).
 Besides the $1s$ and $2s$ excitons, the $3s$ exciton state is also clearly revealed, and a faint $4s$ exciton state can also be observed.
 The polarization-resolved $\sigma^\pm$ energies of these exciton states are plotted in Fig. \ref{MoS2}(c), while their polarization-averaged energies are shown in Fig. \ref{MoS2}(d).
-As expected for a series of $ns$ excitons, each state exhibits a very distinct diamagnetic shift.
+As expected, each $ns$ state exhibits a very distinct diamagnetic shift.